Novel Writing Software: the tools you really need

 Novel writing software: the first draft

-For writing a first draft of your story, a minimal word processor helps you focus on the words themselves without any worrying about formatting, layout and all those squiggly lines that you get in Microsoft Word.
-They tend to have next to no options or extra features, so you don’t spend your time fiddling and instead get on with writing.
+For writing a first draft of your story, a minimal word processor helps you focus on the words themselves without worrying about formatting, layout, and all those squiggly lines that you get in Microsoft Word.
+They have next to no options or extra features, so you don’t spend your time fiddling and instead get on with writing.

 One tip for using these distraction free word processors is to turn even spell checking off so you are completely undistracted and can concentrate on getting your ideas down.
 It’s much more efficient to stay in the writing zone until you finish a draft and then fix all the typos in one go.